zukudm/nolus/README.md

 ### Install Ansible

-Connect to the Linux box, where you are going to run the Starknet node and run commands to install Ansible
+Connect to the Linux box, where you are going to run the node and run commands to install Ansible

 In the case of Ubuntu run these commands: